 - 1 cup fresh blackberries

-- 1.5 tbsp flour or cornstarch I used gluten free flour
+- 1.5 tablespoon flour or cornstarch I used gluten free flour

-- 1 tsp OPTIONAL: lemon zest (do not use if just starting HYH) Lemon is NOT HYH safe, but if you can tolerate it like I can, add 1 tsp
+- 1 teaspoon OPTIONAL: lemon zest (do not use if just starting HYH) Lemon is NOT HYH safe, but if you can tolerate it like I can, add 1 tsp

 - pinch of kosher salt